01 of 05

 Before You Start Buying Gifts for an Aquarist

-When trying to figure out what to give someone that owns a saltwater or a freshwater aquarium, like buying a gift for anyone, it's not unusual to get stuck for ideas.
+When trying to figure out what to give someone that owns a saltwater or a freshwater aquarium, it's not unusual to get stuck for ideas.
 From the information provided here, you shouldn't have trouble coming up with some great gifts to give any aquarist on your shopping list.

-Before you get started it is important to know that when you are buying any type of refill or replacement items, in particular, you should have the product name, brand/manufacturer's name, model/style number or any other pertinent information about a specific item the aquarium owner is using to precisely identify it.
+Before you get started, it is important to know that when you are buying any type of refill or replacement items, in particular, you should have the product name, brand/manufacturer's name, model/style number, and any other pertinent information about a specific item the aquarium owner is using.
 This will ensure you get an exact product item match when you go shopping.Continue to 2 of 5 below.

 02 of 05